Universal supercritical thermodynamics for black holes: Results

-In the non-extended phase space framework, the basic thermodynamic relation now reads $dM=TdS+\mu dQ$ where $M$ is the standard energy (mass) of the black hole.
-A first-order SBH/LBH phase transition develops in the fixed charge ensemble (canonical ensemble)~\cite{Chamblin:1999tk}; see the $(Q, T)$ phase diagram in Fig.~\ref{fig:PV}C, where the first-order line is denoted by a solid black line.
-The critical point is located at $T_c=\frac{2}{\pi l \sqrt{6}}$, $\quad \mu_c=\frac{1}{\sqrt{6}}$ and $Q_c=\frac{l}{6}$.
+(ii) Charged black holes in the non-extended phase space (RN-AdS$_4$(NE)).
+For such black holes, where $\Lambda$ is a fixed model parameter, their correspondence to the liquid-gas system is debatable~\cite{Kubiznak:2012wp}.
+Nevertheless, a first-order SBH/LBH phase transition for the 4D RN-AdS black holes exhibits in the fixed charge ensemble (canonical ensemble)~\cite{Chamblin:1999tk}; see the $(T, Q)$ phase diagram in Fig.~\ref{fig:4DTS}A, where the first-order line is denoted by a solid black line with the critical point located at $(T_c=\frac{2}{\pi l \sqrt{6}}, \mu_c=\frac{1}{\sqrt{6}}, Q_c=\frac{l}{6})$.

-In this case, the analogies to liquid–gas phase are not exact~\cite{Kubiznak:2012wp}.
-Obviously, the notion of thermodynamic pressure and its conjugate quantity (thermodynamic volume) in the above extended phase space no longer holds.
-Alternatively, Refs.~\cite{chamblin1999holography, Kubiznak:2012wp} propose to treat $Q$ as the control field and $T$ as the ordering field (see Table~\ref{tab:analogy}).
-Following this idea, we identify $S$ as the order parameter conjugated to $T$; {see also~\cite{HosseiniMansoori:2024bfi}}.
-Along the coexistence line, the entropy gap between the two phases is $s = S_2 - S_1$, which follows the scaling $s \propto |Q-Q_{c}|^\beta$, with $\beta = 1/2$.
-Along the isochore ($S = S_{c}$), the response function $C_Q \equiv T\frac{\partial S}{\partial T}\Bigg|_Q=\frac{2 \pi r_h^2 \left(-l^2 Q^2+l^2 r_h^2+3 r_h^4\right)}{3 l^2 Q^2-l^2 r_h^2+3 r_h^4}$ follows the scaling $C_Q \propto |T-T_c|^{-\gamma}$ with $\gamma = 1$.
-The $T$-$Q$ phase diagram is shown in Fig.~\ref{fig:fourSystems}C. Following a similar procedure as explained in Appendix B, the $L^\pm$ lines are determined, and the scalings, Eqs.~(\ref{eq:H_scaling}) and~(\ref{eq:eta_scaling}), are examined in Figs.~\ref{fig:PVscaling}C and~\ref{fig:Orderscaling}C.
+In this case, the LGPT concepts of thermodynamic pressure and its conjugate order parameter (density) are no longer applicable.
+Alternatively, Refs.~\cite{Chamblin:1999hg, Kubiznak:2012wp} propose to treat $Q$ as the control field and $T$ as the ordering field.
+Following this idea, we identify the black hole entropy $S$ (\emph{i.e.} Bekenstein-Hawking entropy) as the order parameter conjugated to $T$; {see also~\cite{HosseiniMansoori:2024bfi}}.
+Along the coexistence line, the entropy gap between the two phases is $s = S_2 - S_1$, which scales as $s \propto |Q-Q_{c}|^\beta$, with $\beta = 1/2$.
+Along the critical isentrope ($S = S_{c}$), the response function $C_Q \equiv T\frac{\partial S}{\partial T}|_Q $ follows the scaling $C_Q \propto |T-T_c|^{-\gamma}$ with $\gamma = 1$.
+Following a similar procedure as explained in Sec.~\ref{sec:definition}, the $L^\pm$ lines are determined (see Fig.~\ref{fig:4DTS}B).